MetaRPC/CSharpMT5/docs/orders/OpenedOrdersTickets.md

-# Getting tickets for open orders
+# Getting Tickets for Open Orders

-> **Requesting** the list of ticket IDs for all open orders from MT5.
+> **Request:** list of ticket IDs for all open orders from MT5
+> Fetch ticket IDs of current open orders.

 ### Code Example